 What should I watch for while using this medication?

 Do not donate blood while you are taking this medication.
-This will prevent giving this medication to a pregnant female through a blood transfusion.
+Donated blood may contain enough of this medication to cause birth defects in someone who is pregnant.
 Ask your care team when it is safe to donate blood after you stop taking this medication.

-This medication can interfere with PSA laboratory tests for prostate cancer.
-If you are scheduled to have a lab test for prostate cancer, tell your care team that you are taking this medication.
+This medication can interfere with PSA blood tests for prostate cancer.
+If you are scheduled to have a blood test for prostate cancer, tell your care team that you are taking this medication.

 Where should I keep my medication?